PGBBS/pgbbs.github.io/_pages/brown-bag.md

  - ...
 We should really write a paper about:" (joint paper title)

  TODO maybe we should do this on the first meeting of each semester?
+ TODO Does it make sense to have a SCRUM-like "What I learned last week and what I'll do next week" at the beginning of each session? -- Or have a (joint) Lerntagebuch?